Glossary

 Older age - Older age in a chronological sense often refers to persons aged 65 years and over.
 Or, for those who identify as Aboriginal or Torres Strait Islander, 55 years is a more appropriate and widely acknowledged definition.
 However, ageing is not a homogenous process and can also be characterised by the onset of multifaceted health conditions that tend to occur only later in life and are not classified within discrete disease categories.

-Ped-sheds (also known as walkable catchments) - Maps showing the actual area in a five-minute walking distance from any centre, or 10 minutes from any major transport stop such as a railway station.
-The centre could be a neighbourhood or activity centre.
+Ped-sheds (also known as walkable catchments) - Maps showing a walkable area in a five, ten, 15 or 20-minute walking distance.
 The walkable catchment is a technique for comparative evaluation of how easy it is to move through an urban area, in order to get to and from these centres or facilities.
 These maps are the best estimates of walkability, and as such are an indication of energy efficiency.

 Peri-urban - Areas between urban and regional centres, and rural zones.